mena-rizkalla/Chat-App/README.md

 ![ChatApp Banner](https://placehold.co/1200x400/00639B/FFFFFF?text=ChatApp&font=poppins)

 **ChatApp** is a fully-featured, real-time messaging application for Android, built with the latest technologies.
 It showcases a modern, clean, and animated user interface following Material 3 design principles.
-Connect with users in private chats, join the global conversation, or even chat with a Gemini-powered AI!
+Connect with users in private chats, join the global conversation, or even chat with a Gemini-powered AI, all within a robust and scalable architecture.!

 ---